Maelstroms38/js-concepts/chapter-1.md

     drive: () => console.log("Vrrroom!
 Speed: " + state.speed),
 });
 ```
-- Declare an instance of your new prototype object, which should include a number of wheels and new `speed`.
+- Declare an instance of your new prototype object, which should include a number of wheels and new `speed` property.
+- As a bonus, try to modify the vehicle's speed with new methods called `accelerate()` and `break()`.

 ## Discussion: In what scenarios would each type of inheritance apply?